-Really?
-God gives favor in captivity?
-I thought the ideas of blessing and captivity were mutually exclusive.
-This is another reminder that what is logical to me is not logical to God.
-He turns a concept on its end and constantly surprises.
+Favor in captivity?
+I thought the two were mutually exclusive.
+Another reminder that God turns a concept on its end and constantly surprises.

 Joseph sat in prison for a crime he didn’t commit.
 He probably had moments when he felt utterly forsaken by God.
-And yet, the reality was that his prison was the doorway to leadership.
-The story is about to take an amazing turn when Joseph shares a cell with men that came from the royal court.
-Their crimes, and their time in Joseph’s company, will bring Joseph’s name before the Pharaoh.
+And yet, he couldn’t know that his prison was the doorway to leadership.
+The story will take an amazing turn when Joseph shares a cell with two men that came from the royal court.
+Their crimes, and their time in Joseph’s company, will bring Joseph’s name before the Pharoah.

 Has God blessed others in captivity?
 I was surprised to find direct proof.
 “And the Lord gave his people favor in the sight of the Egyptians.”
-Ex.11:3 Many generations after Joseph, the Hebrews will believe that their God has forgotten them.
+Ex.11:3 Many generations after Joseph, the Hebrews will believe that their God has forgotten them too.
 For 400 years, they will doubt His goodness.
-Yet history will prove that God gave them favor in the midst of slavery.
+Yet history will prove that God gave them favor during slavery.

-If I’m in a prison today from which I can’t escape, how do I surmount these three challenges?
+If I’m in a prison from which I can’t escape, how do I surmount these challenges?
 Faith and trust in the character and promises of God.
-I’ve got to live beyond myself by reviewing God’s legacy of faithfulness in the lives of His children.
 His reputation does not begin and end with what He is doing in my life.
 If I did nothing but read the story of Joseph to get to know the heart of God, I would cease to be tormented.
-Captivity is one of the narrow pathways to the gateway of advancement.
+Captivity is the narrow pathway to the gateway of advancement.

 Every time I accused You, You were fashioning something beautiful.
-I’m sorry and I will remember!
-In Jesus’ name, Amen
+I’m sorry, and I will remember!
+Amen